WengXianYang/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the home folder for your travel plans.
 4. Open a command terminal (e.g., Command Prompt on Windows, Terminal on macOS), navigate to the folder where you placed the `.jar` file, and run the following command: `java -jar traveltrio.jar`.
 5. You should see the TravelTrio welcome logo.
 Type `help` and press Enter to see the list of available commands to get started!
+6. The command prompt will display your current working context:
+   - `> ` means no trip is currently open
+   - `[Trip Name] > ` means you are working within that trip

 ### Date Format
 - Dates must be entered in `YYYY-MM-DD` format (e.g., `2026-05-01`).